Skip to main content

 What Are Your Chances of Acceptance at Boston University?

-While BU’s acceptance rate is low (around 18.3% in 2021) your personal chances of acceptance may vary.
-We recommend that you use our free admissions calculator to see your chances of getting into Boston University.
-Using your grades, test scores, and extracurriculars, we’ll estimate your odds of acceptance, and give you tips on improving your profile.
+While BU’s acceptance rate is low (around 11% in the 2024-2025 admissions cycle), your personal chances of acceptance may vary.
+We recommend using our free admissions calculator to see your chances of getting into Boston University.
+Using your grades, test scores, and extracurriculars, we’ll estimate your odds of acceptance and give you tips on improving your profile.

 Short Bio